bemanproject/utf_view/README.md

 ### Dependencies

-utf_view depends on [Boost.STLInterfaces](https://github.com/boostorg/stl_interfaces).
+beman.utf_view depends on [Boost.STLInterfaces](https://github.com/boostorg/stl_interfaces).
 It brings in this library and its dependencies via git submodules.
-If you add utf_view to your project your project already uses Boost, it will target your project's stl_interfaces instead of using its own submodule.
+If you add beman.utf_view to your project your project already uses Boost, it will target your project's stl_interfaces instead of using its own submodule.

 ### Instructions